fran-kim/INSTFinalProject/README.md

 # FinalINSTProj

-Project 3 for INST126.
+My Final INST Python Project.
 Task is to write code to parse log file and generate automated reports.
-The goal of this project is to analyze and parse a log file of information regarding 50 different users.
+The goal of this project is to analyze and parse a log file of information regarding numerous users.
 Information such as these users' login date and time, email ID, etc.
 More specifically:
 the first column is "Date and Time"